 Terminology must be consistent.
 Do not use two or more words for the same idea, concept, or activity.
 Except for abbreviations in common use, show the complete word, title, or phrase the first time it is used with the abbreviation in parenthesis immediately after, for example, service water system operational performance inspection (SWSOPI).

-what is mandatory inspectors and what is discretionary.
+Clearly indicate what is mandatory for inspectors and what is discretionary.
+(See sections 05.01e and 08.02).

 Inspection requirements may also be stated in terms of the standards against which the inspector evaluates the licensee's controls and programs.
 Standards include regulatory requirements, industry codes and standards, and accepted safety practices for the activity or subject area covered by the inspection procedure.